daizhirui/CamelStudioX/macOS/README.md

 ## Improvement to do

+- [ ] Migrate from HockeyApp to AppCenter
 - [ ] Unify debugging print
 - [ ] Update software architecture diagram
 - [ ] Write a formal README.md file